-Study/Studies VCE subject(s) such as English, Biology, General Maths, etc.
+Study/Studies Subject(s) English, Biology, Further Maths etc

-Study Design This is the curriculum documentation outlining all the required key skills and knowledge within a specific study.
+Study Design this is the curriculum documentation outlining all the required key skills and knowledge within a specific study

-Study Score This indicates how a student performed in relation to all other students in the state who took the study.
-It is calculated using the student's final scores for school-assessed coursework, school-assessed tasks, externally-assessed tasks and examinations for each study and is scored out of 50.
+Study Score this indicates how a student performed in relation to all other students in the state who took the study.
+It is calculated using the student's final scores for School-assessed Coursework, School-assessed Tasks, Externally-assessed Tasks and examinations for each study and is scored out of 50

-TAFE Technical and Further Education - Institutes that offer post-secondary courses.
+TAFE - Technical and Further Education TAFE Institutes offer post-secondary courses.